What Personal Information Is Used on My Credit Report?

 However, these factors are used only as identifying information, not to determine your credit score.
 In addition, how much you earn is not included on your report.

 How your credit history is evaluated:

-The three traditional credit bureaus collect the following data to evaluate your credit history.
+The three credit bureaus collect the following data to evaluate your credit history.
 This information does appear on your credit report.